forestgrape/coronavirus/4_immunological/immune_system.md

 ## Summary
-[**in work and incomplete and to be checked**]

-"Selected topics of the immune protection with a focus on protection versus coronaviruses."
+"Selected topics of the immune system with a focus on protection versus coronaviruses."

 ###### Immune System
 > The *immune system* denotes organs and processes that survey the metabolism & balance of an organism and if necessary remove or prevent entry of unwanted things.